a3chron/n-recipe/README.md

 # n-recipe

-A offline recipe book in a Nothing style.
+A offline recipe book (maybe will be in a Nothing style).
 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 # Future Plans